-RF Blockset™ (formerly SimRF™) provides a Simulink® model library and simulation engine for designing RF communications and radar systems.
+RF Blockset™ provides a Simulink® model library and simulation engine for designing RF communications and radar systems.

-RF Blockset lets you simulate nonlinear RF amplifiers and model memory effects to estimate gain, noise, even-order, and odd-order intermodulation distortion.
-You can model RF mixers to predict image rejection, reciprocal mixing, local oscillator phase noise, and DC offset.
-You can also simulate frequency-dependent impedance mismatches.
-RF models can be characterized using data sheet specifications or measured data, and can be used to accurately simulate adaptive architectures, including automatic gain control (AGC) and digital predistortion (DPD) algorithms.
+RF Blockset lets you simulate RF transceivers and front-ends.
+You can model nonlinear RF amplifiers to estimate gain, noise, even-order, and odd-order intermodulation distortion, including memory effects.
+For RF mixers, you can predict image rejection, reciprocal mixing, local oscillator phase noise, and DC offset.
+RF models can be characterized using data sheet specifications or measured data such as multiport S-parameters.
+They can be used to accurately model adaptive architectures, including automatic gain control (AGC), digital predistortion (DPD) algorithms, and beamforming.

 The RF Budget Analyzer app lets you automatically generate transceiver models and measurement test benches to validate performance and set up a circuit envelope multicarrier simulation.